 Diagnosis and Treatment

-Antiviral drugs, like acyclovir, may help you get better faster.
+If started early, antiviral drugs, like acyclovir, may help you get better faster.
 Your doctor also may give you a prescription for pain medication or a corticosteroid to help make you more comfortable and get rid of some of the inflammation.

 Infections usually clear up within a couple of weeks.
 Some people have nerve pain from RHS after the rash is gone.
 In rare cases, surgery is needed to ease pressure on the nerve in your face.